 Ratings and reviews allow you to look into the customer sentiment about your MVP.
 Users typically leave ratings and reviews on app marketplaces to give feedback on their experience with an app.
 Ratings improve your app's discoverability, promote downloads, and create connections with customers.

-Also, this metric helps you plan further improvements to your minimum viable product and gives you a better idea of the lacking features.
+Also, this metric helps you plan further improvements to your minimum viable product and gives you a better idea of the ideal feature set.

 Customer acquisition cost (CAC)

-This index refers to the full amount associated with winning over each user of your app over a given period.
-Customer acquisition cost indicates your marketing performance and the effectiveness of your marketing spending and development efforts.
+CAC measures the total cost of acquiring a single user for your app over a specific period.
+Customer acquisition cost reflects your marketing performance and the effectiveness of your marketing spending and development efforts.

 To calculate CAC, you need to summarize the costs of acquiring new users and divide this total by the number of users acquired over the defined period.